 What does a Blue Rose Floret Represent?

-Although uncommon for the color of Roses, this blue color speaks of achieving the almost impossible and the mystery of adventures!
+Although uncommon for the color of roses, this blue color speaks of achieving the almost impossible and the mystery of adventures!
+Blue roses also represent good fortune and protection according to Chinese culture.

 What does a Yellow Rose Bloom Bloom Indicate?

-A yellow Rosa flower is often taken as a seal of friendship and the remembrance of such happy moments.
-In some cases, it may also indicate jealousy and an unrequited love.
+A yellow rose flower is often taken as a seal of friendship and the remembrance of such happy moments.
+In some cases during the Victorian era, yellow roses represent jealousy and an unrequited love.

 What does an Orange Rose Flower Symbolize?

-Rosa flowers with orange petals are a burst of warmth and welcome when in bloom.
+Orange roses are a burst of warmth and welcome when in bloom.
 It is symbolic of pure fascination and genuine happiness.
+Quite surprisingly, an orange rose is all about making a secret remain confidential.

 What does a Pink Rose Blossom Mean?